 Multivitamins vs. Individual Supplements – What’s Best for Healthy Aging?

-An estimated one in two Americans take a vitamin supplement, but when you’re facing a wall of products, it’s not always easy to know which one to buy.
+An estimated one in two Americans take a vitamin supplement.
+However, when you’re facing a wall of products, it’s not always easy to know which one to buy.

 Of course, none of the following information is intended to be medical advice, but, we hope that it gives you something to discuss with your doctor on your next visit.